milsen/wmrc/README.md

 Copy `config.default` to `~/.config/wmrc/config`.

+`globals` and `disp` go in `~/.config/wmrc/`.
+These are global variables which you absolutely need, or there will be quite bad damage to ~.

 If you wish to use `pulsew`, then copy `colors.default` to `~/.colors`.

 Navigate to `opt/` and run `make`.
 This is required for use of the mouse when focusing windows.
 If you do not want this, change `4` to `7` in `evhandle`.